AI-and-Microservices/file-service/README.md

-# Application service
+# File service

-CRUD for application
+CRUD for File management

 ## Features

-- Application management
+- Upload file
-- Application type management
-- Application's Virtual roles flow
+- Store file in Minio and use mongo to store metadata

 ## Installation